 - Check the "Sell-By Date" and purchase the turkey products before the date expires.

+- Take the food home immediately after purchase and refrigerate it promptly under 40F.
 Place turkey in the coldest part of the refrigerator, which could be either the meat/poultry drawer or the bottom shelf.
 Leave products in store packaging prior to use.

 - If there isn't a meat/poultry drawer place a plate/tray under the turkey to prevent drips on other foods.
 Keep raw turkey separate from cooked foods.

 - Follow handling recommendations on product.

-- Freeze it at 0º F., if you can't use it in the times recommended (see chart below).
+- Freeze it at 0F., if you can't use it in the times recommended (see chart below).
 Once a perishable product is frozen the expiration date become irrelevant and you should follow the storage guidelines below.

-Refrigerate fresh, uncooked and processed turkey products at 40º F or below.
+Refrigerate fresh, uncooked and processed turkey products at 40F or below.